January 2026 Heritage Celebrations

 We invite the entire UConn community to join us in commemorating Native American Heritage Month through the following events featured on the NACP website.

-Día de los Muertos (“Day of the Dead”) (November 1-2): Día de los Muertos remembers lost loved ones, as well as ancestors, through food, music, and gatherings—it is a joyful celebration of their lives, rather than the mourning of their deaths.
+Día de los Muertos “Day of the Dead” (November 1-2): Día de los Muertos remembers ancestors and lost loved ones, through food, music, and gatherings—it is a joyful celebration of their lives, rather than the mourning of their deaths.
 Originating in Mexico, it is celebrated worldwide by those with Mexican heritage.
 Traditions vary, but common traditions include “una ofrenda” (an altar) with flowers and food for the dead, individual offerings, and candles lit to help guide spirits back to their families.

 World Freedom Day (November 9): World Freedom Day is a federal holiday that commemorates the fall of the Berlin Wall.
 Established in 2001 by President George W. Bush, it celebrates freedom within democracy.